deletedcu/bitcoin-python/README.md

 ## Description

-This is a python application, where you can see as an output the current price of one Bitcoin.
+With this python application, you can check the price of one Bitcoin (currently you get the result in a console output).

+At the moment, I use the **[BitPay API](https://bitpay.com/api/rates/usd)** for getting the current price in US Dollar.

 **Note from the developer of the main repository (delete it when you fork it):**